 1150 is basically a stoneware clay (with some secret additions) and can be fired from 1100 to 1280.
 You can therefore use earthenware glazes as well as stoneware glazes.
 1150 has a high ‘ball clay’ content which makes it very plastic and flexible - the ideal for modeling.

 You can buy this clay from the Potclays website if you can take the minimum quantities of 12.5kg (a big heavy bagful).
-Postage is not too bad to the UK, but just mad to the US and worldwide.
+They post worldwide.

 Modeling in Porcelain Clay